|Course Name||Presenting Abenaki Culture in the Classroom|

 |Instructors||Vera Sheehan |

-Director of Vermont Abenaki Artists Association and the Founder of the Abenaki Arts & Education Center
+Director of Vermont Abenaki Artists Association and the Abenaki Arts & Education Center

 Environmental scientist and Program Coordinator for Vermont Abenaki Artists Association

 8 required class sessions will meet on the following Sunday afternoons from 1-4 PM:

 |Credit||3 credits through Castleton University (pending)|

 |Tuition||$950 standard / $1400 with credit|

 Registration for this course has been paused.
 We will re-open it soon!

 Music, history and archaeology, weaving, social justice issues, and heirloom plants . . .